 Digital Design is a screen-based graphic design program at the University of Colorado Denver.
 The Digital Design program integrates aesthetic, creative, and critical thinking with expertise in advanced electronic media.
 Configured as an interdisciplinary art and design laboratory, Digital Design offers a hands-on art school education in graphic design, interactive media, user experience design, motion graphics and branding design in downtown Denver.
 Digital design is part of the Visual Art Department within the College of Arts & Media.

 Through an interdisciplinary approach, the Digital Design program produces artists and designers who will use technology in innovative ways and promotes an understanding of the cultural impact and uses of digital technologies.
-Students will be prepared for as future designers and art directors entering the field on the cutting edge of electronic design.
+Graduates will be prepared to become future designers and art directors entering the field on the cutting edge of electronic design.

 Students who are applying for entrance into the BFA Digital Design emphasis (minors and majors) and the Scientific Media Design major are required to submit portfolio for review.